 At the conclusion of the project, the principal investigator should provide a brief report summarizing the main findings, identifying any publications or presentations resulting from the project, and indicating plans regarding grant proposals, publications, and presentations.

 BIRC Seed Grant Application Required Information

 - Team.
-Submit a list of key personnel (PI and personnel responsible for design, implementation, data acquisition, and data analysis), with role and basis for expertise listed for each person.
+Submit a list of key personnel (PI and personnel responsible for design, implementation, data acquisition, and data analysis), with role and basis for expertise (particularly qualifications for conducting neuroimaging research) listed for each person.